 Data Sources and Restrictions: Data for formula calculations are taken from the National Transit Database.
-Data only for route segments used to calculate FY 1997 apportionments are used for New Areas in Tiers 2 and 3 and for all areas in Tier 4 calculations.
-Data only for route segments at least seven years old before the fiscal year in which apportionments are made are used for calculations of Tiers 5 through 7.
-Funds that accrue to the Old Areas and New Areas are shown for each tier and cumulatively on Table 21.
+Only data for route segments used to calculate FY 1997 apportionments are used for New Areas in Tiers 2 and 3 and for all areas in Tier 4 calculations.
+Only data for route segments at least seven years old before the fiscal year in which apportionments are made are used for calculations of Tiers 5 through 7.
+Funds that accrue to the Old Areas and New Areas are shown for each tier and cumulatively on Table 23.